 The Writ is about elections in Canada, from byelections taking place in the smallest provincial ridings to national campaigns that can re-shape the course of history.

 It’s written by me, Éric Grenier.
 I’ve been writing about electoral politics since 2008, when I launched the website ThreeHundredEight.com.
 I’ve written for publications like The Globe and Mail, The Huffington Post Canada and The Hill Times, and I was a senior writer and the CBC’s polls analyst working out of its parliamentary bureau in Ottawa from 2014 to 2021.

 Over my career, I’ve covered dozens of elections across Canada.
-At The Writ, I’m hoping to cover dozens more.
+At The Writ, I’m going to cover dozens more.